Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Conclusions and Final Discussion

 \item A complete and detailed theoretical analysis for the Divide-and-Conquer method's efficiency has been presented.
 The analysis has been done from two points of view: the worst case scenario and the expected performance.
 Before this work, the method's efficiency was analyzed only from the empirical point of view.

 \item For the worst case scenario, it suffices to find a control solution (see \textsc{Theorem} \ref{Thm quality certificate DCM}) which is computationally cheap.
-In our case furnished by the extended-greedy algorithm ($ \x^{\eg} $ and $ z^{\eg} $) and then split the problems, in order to assure it belongs ($ \x^{\eg} $ restricted) to all the search spaces of the D\&C subproblems.
+In our case furnished by the extended-greedy algorithm ($ \x^{\eg} $ and $ z^{\eg} $) and then split the problems: the restriction of this solution belongs to all the search spaces of the D\&C subproblems.
 This was done by carefully computing the knapsack capacities of the subproblems, given that the mechanism for splitting items (even and odd indexes) was already decided as discussed in \textsc{Remark} \ref{Rem Divide-and-Conquer tree}.

 \item It is possible to use another control solution for the worst case scenario, rather than the one presented here.
 For instance, the algorithm $ G^{\frac{3}{4}} $ presented in \cite{kellerer2005knapsack}, which is computationally more expensive, but it certifies a worst case scenario of 75\%.
 However, for this or any other control solution, the computation of the knapsack capacities $ \delta_{\lt}, \delta_{\rt} $ detailed in \textsc{Algorithm} \ref{Alg Branch Function}, needs to be adjutsed in order to satisfy the hypothesis of \textsc{Theorem} \ref{Thm quality certificate DCM}.